bnmoch3/blog/_posts/2024-04-04-duckdb-numba-udfs.md

 Let's convert the haversine UDFs above from scalar into vectorized.
-I'll skip non-JIT vectorized functions and head straight to the JIT version since in my benchmarks across other datasets and problems, vectorized non-JIT versions ended up performing even worse than their scalar equivalents, sometimes by a factor of 5.
+I'll skip non-JIT vectorized functions and head straight to the JIT version since in my benchmarks even across other datasets and problems, vectorized non-JIT versions ended up performing even worse than their scalar equivalents, sometimes by a factor of 5.

 Numba comes with built-in support for Numpy arrays.
 In order to provide Arrow-based arrays as input, we have to extend Numba's typing layer.
 Uwe Korn